QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

       \hat{y}_{t} &= \hat{D} \hat{x}_t
     \end{aligned}

-which is a standard linear state space system
+which is a standard linear state space system.

-To study it, we could map it into an instance of `LSS <https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/lss.jl>`_ from `QuantEcon.jl <http://quantecon.org/quantecon-jl>`_
+To study it, we could map it into an instance of `LSS <https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/lss.jl>`_ from `QuantEcon.jl <http://quantecon.org/quantecon-jl>`_.

-We will in fact use a different set of code for simulation, for reasons described below
+We will in fact use a different set of code for simulation, for reasons described below.

 Dynamics
 ========

-Let's run some simulations to build intuition
+Let's run some simulations to build intuition.

 .. _addfunc_eg1: